Mirantis/lens-extension-cc/README.md

-# Mirantis Container Cloud Extension
+# Mirantis Container Cloud Lens Extension

-This Lens Extension adds a status bar item, and a menu item, that makes it easy to connect Lens to a Mirantis Container Cloud instance and add its clusters to Lens.
+This [Lens](https://k8slens.dev/) Extension adds a status bar item, and a menu item, that makes it easy to connect Lens to a Mirantis Container Cloud instance and add its clusters to Lens.

 ## Install